edannenberg/kubler/README.md

 * resulting `rootfs.tar` is placed in `/config`, end of first build phase
 * used build container gets committed as a new builder image which will be used by other builds depending on this image, this preserves exact build state
 * `build.sh` then starts a normal docker build that uses `rootfs.tar` to create the final image

+Build container names generally start with `gentoobb/bob`, when a new build container state is committed the current image name gets appended.
+For example `gentoobb/bob-openssl` refers to the container used to build the `gentoobb/openssl` image.

 ## Adding Docker images